 BPA will work collaboratively with customer utilities and stakeholders to address the issues within scope for the Review through the combination of regional meetings and workgroups.
-BPA plans on recommends aholding a regional, "big tent" meeting-once a month in for the period February, March, May and June through April (attoward the end of each month).
-The goal is to have each of the regional meetings set in advance.
+BPA plans on holding a regional, "big tent" meeting in February, March, May and June.
 Ahead of each meeting, workgroups will meet and then report out at the regional meetings.
 Reporting out from the workgroups could consist of issues discussed to date and highlights of those discussions; recommendations; outstanding concerns and areas of interest; etc. Participants at the regional meetings (who may or may not also be workgroup participants) would consequently have the opportunity to stay abreast of progress made as well as provide feedback and help further the discussion.
-BPA also plans on holding recommends a the regional meeting in June to coincide with BPA's release of a draft proposal (-containing changes shaped by workgroup recommendations)- for public comment.
+BPA also plans on holding the regional meeting in June to coincide with BPA's release of a draft proposal (containing changes shaped by workgroup recommendations) for public comment.
 BPA will provide a schedule containing dates and locations for the regional meetings.
-Each regional meeting is likely to take place in one of the following cities: Eugene, Idaho Falls, Kalispell, Seattle/Tacoma area, or Spokane.
-The exact sequencing, dates, and host locations will be determined at a later date.
 All related meetings will be posted here.

-BPA recommends fEive workgroups, each co-chaired by a BPA Energy Efficiency Representative and a non-BPA representative, will meet occasionallyconvene to discuss the issues identified in this scoping document and develop recommendations for consideration by BPA when it develops the draft proposal.
-Below are the recommended workgroups and issues from the scoping document to be addressed by each workgroup.
+Five workgroups, each co-chaired by a BPA Energy Efficiency Representative and a non-BPA representative, will convene to discuss the issues identified in this scoping document and develop recommendations for consideration by BPA when it develops the draft proposal.
+Below are the workgroups and issues from the scoping document to be addressed by each workgroup.
 Rather than grouping issues by workgroup according to balance of work, issues have been grouped according to interrelationship.
-This is most clearly seen in Workgroup One, which BPA is recommending covers all issues relating to the overarching model of Post-2011, such as budget issues.
+This is most clearly seen in Workgroup One, which covers all issues relating to the overarching model of Post-2011, such as budget issues.